pcmarts/Crypto-Balanced-Portolio-Builder/Readme.md

 # Crypto Portfolio by Market Cap
+## Works out of the box
+Simply download the HTML file, and open on the file your desktop computer.

 ## Description
 A single-file, client-side tool for building a **market-cap–weighted crypto portfolio** with per-asset caps.